Georges Nsukula

-Georges Robert Júnior Nsukula Mazeya (born 15 February 2003) is a French footballer who plays mainly as a left winger for Burgos CF Promesas.
+Georges Robert Júnior Nsukula Mazeya (born 15 February 2003) is a French footballer who plays mainly as a left winger for Spanish Primera Federación club Ibiza.

 Career

 Nsukula played for FC Montfermeil 93 before moving to Spain with CD Badajoz in October 2020.
 Initially assigned to the Juvenil squad, he made his senior debut with the reserves on 24 October 2021, coming on as a second-half substitute in a 1–1 Tercera División RFEF away draw against CD Miajadas.

 On 18 August 2022, after finishing his formation, Nsukula signed for Cultural y Deportiva Leonesa and was assigned to the B-team also in division five.
 He left the club after scoring five goals in the 2023–24 season, and moved to another reserve team, Burgos CF Promesas, on 29 July 2024.

 Nsukula made his first team debut on 1 December 2024, replacing Miguel Atienza late into a 3–1 Segunda División away loss to Levante UD.

+On 16 January 2026, Nsukula signed a three-and-a-half-year contract with Ibiza in the third tier.